-Did you know that 90 percent of buyers start their home search online, and most first impressions are made from online photos?
+Did you know that over 90 percent of buyers start their home search online, and most first impressions are made from online photos?
 If you want to make sure that get people interested in buying your home, you need to make sure that that impression is a good one.

 Follow these tips for photos that stand out, attract buyers, and get homes sold.

 Listed photos can become redundant when all images are shown at an eye-level perspective.
 Keep a buyer’s attention by getting low and shooting up, or standing on a stepstool for a bird’s-eye view to create a more dynamic perspective.

 It’s tough to notice the original crown molding or your brand-new, eco-friendly appliances when the photo was taken from the doorway.
 Take a few steps forward to zoom in on can’t-miss features.

 Blurry images are a huge turnoff to buyers.
 The most common culprit is a shaky hand.
 A tripod can fix that.
 Don’t have one?
 Simply steady the camera on a surface for an innovative alternative.

 It’s best to photograph interiors in natural light.
 Open up the blinds, and let the sunshine in, but be careful to avoid harsh, direct sunlight, which causes intense shadows.
 Photograph each room at the time of day that shows it in its best (and natural) light.

 Avoid the flash